 Nicholas Sohyda is Mt.
-Lebanon’s Fire Chief.
-The fire chief, appointed by the Manager and accountable to the elected officials, is responsible for developing the organization’s vision and implementing appropriate management processes to accomplish the goals of the Department’s strategic plan and Standards of Coverage documents.
-Chief Sohyda joined the Department in 1999 and was promoted to fire chief in 2006.
-The chief holds a B.S. in Fire Administration from Empire State College.
+Lebanon’s fire chief.
+The fire chief, appointed by the municipal manager and accountable to the elected officials, is responsible for developing the organization’s vision and implementing appropriate management processes to accomplish the goals of the department’s strategic plan and Standards of Coverage documents.
+Chief Sohyda joined the department in 1999 and was promoted to fire chief in 2006.
+The chief holds an associate degree in fire science from the University of Cincinnati and a bachelor’s degree in fire administration from Empire State College.
 He is a graduate of the National Fire Academy’s Executive Fire Officer Program, is certified as a Fire Officer IV, and has received his Chief Fire Officer Designation from the Commission of Professional Credentialing.

 Chris Buttlar is in charge of Operations & Emergency Management.
 Deputy Chief Buttlar is responsible for implementing and updating standard operating guidelines, reviewing deployment and operational procedures, the Municipal Emergency Operations Plan and Emergency Operations Center, and the Community Emergency Response Team.
-Chris joined the Department in 1991 and was promoted to Deputy Chief in 2000.
-Deputy Chief Buttlar holds and A.S. in Fire Science from the Community College of Allegheny County and is certified as a Fire Officer II.
+Chris also oversees the technical rescue, hazmat and EMS operations.
+Chris joined the department in 1991 and was promoted to deputy chief in 2000.
+Deputy Chief Buttlar earned an associate degree in Fire Science from the Community College of Allegheny County and is certified as a Fire Officer II.

 Joe Thuransky is in charge of Resource Management.
-Deputy Chief Thuransky is responsible for the maintenance, repair, and inventory of all equipment, including personal protective, small equipment, and apparatus..
-Joe joined the Department as a volunteer in 1990, spent five years as a career firefighter in Arlington, Virginia, rejoined the Department as a career fire officer in 1999 and was promoted to Deputy Chief in 2007.
-Deputy Chief Thuransky holds an A.S. in Fire Science from the Community College of Allegheny County and is certified as a Fire Officer II and a Fire Inspector II.
+Deputy Chief Thuransky is responsible for the maintenance, repair, and inventory of all equipment, including personal protective, small equipment and apparatus.
+Joe joined the department as a volunteer in 1990, spent five years as a career firefighter in Arlington, Virginia, rejoined the department as a career fire officer in 1999 and was promoted to deputy chief in 2007.
+Deputy Chief Thuransky earned an associate degree in fire science from the Community College of Allegheny County and is certified as a Fire Officer II.

-The Volunteer Board of Directors includes John Lufburrow (President), Kris Siegert (Vice-President), Frank Duranti (Secretary), Chris Brown (Treasurer), Bob Fischer (Director), Mike Stohner (Director), Mike Elphinstone (Director), and Mark Weitzman (Director).
+The Volunteer Board of Directors includes Michael Baker (President), Michael Stohner (Vice President), John Lufburrow (Secretary), Robert Fischer (Treasurer), Joe Gavita (Director), Steve Posti (Director), Jesus Rios (Director) and Krister Nielsen (Director).
 The Volunteer Board is responsible for the volunteer budget, recruitment and retention programs, volunteer incentives, and the volunteer constitution and by-laws.
-The volunteer board works closely with the fire chief to advance the department’s goals and objectives.
+It works closely with the fire chief to advance the department’s goals and objectives.